H2HC 2024 Fall Summit: Accelerating Solutions

 Stop & Shop

-Gordon Reid, MBA, serves as President of Stop & Shop, a local brand of Ahold Delhaize USA.
+Gordon Reid, MBA, has served as President of Stop & Shop since 2019, and now serves as Executive Advisor for Ahold Delhaize USA, Stop & Shop’s parent company.
 Founded in 1914, Stop & Shop now has nearly 400 stores across the Northeast and employs nearly 60,000 associates.

 Prior to joining Stop & Shop in 2019, Gordon Reid served as President of Giant Food and led the brand to the number one market share position in each of its local markets.
 Under his leadership, the company made healthy eating easier and affordable, while also transforming the shopping experience with the customer top of mind and growing home delivery in collaboration with Peapod.